Living With Diabetes: 9 Ways to Change Your Health Habits

 Remember, Nobody's Perfect

-Let's face it: Slip-ups and setbacks are bound to happen whenever you start a new habit.
+Setbacks and mistakes are bound to happen whenever you start a new habit.
 "This isn't about being perfect," says Dr. Pruitt.
 "It's okay to miss an exercise day every once in a while.
 Just don't let yourself go more than three days without exercising.
 When you drift back to your old ways, you need to catch yourself and get back on track to your SMART skills."
-Remember, every day is a new day to get up and make a change.
+Remember, every day is a new day to make a change.

 article